rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

   $ sigma_(i j) = lambda_(i 1) lambda_(j 1) + psi_i^2 delta_(i j) $
 ]

+#slide(title: [From Detective Work to Algorithm: Factor Analysis])[
+  *Now let's turn our detective story into a systematic investigation!*

+  Remember, Factor Analysis is like being a detective looking for hidden influences.
+The algorithm is our systematic method for uncovering these hidden factors.

+  *What makes FA algorithm different from PCA?*
+  - *Iterative process*: Like refining a theory through multiple rounds of evidence
+  - *Two unknowns*: We don't know the factors OR how they influence variables
+  - *Modeling errors*: Accounts for measurement noise (like witness reliability)
+  - *Maximum Likelihood*: Finds the most probable explanation for what we observe

+  *The detective's toolkit:*
+  1. *Start with a guess* (initial hypothesis)
+  2. *Estimate hidden factors* (what would the suspects be doing?)
+  3. *Update our theory* (revise how factors influence variables)
+  4. *Repeat until story makes sense* (convergence)
+  5. *Test the theory* (does it explain the data well?)

+  This is more complex than PCA, but gives us *richer insights* about underlying structure!
+]

 #slide(title: [Algorithm: Maximum Likelihood Factor Analysis])[
   *Input:* Data matrix $bold(X) in RR^(n times p)$, number of factors $k$, tolerance $epsilon$